 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Members contribute at a uniform rate.
 Pursuant to the provisions of Chapter 78, P.L.
-2011, the active member contribution rate increased from 5.5% of annual compensation to 6.5% plus an additional 1% phased-in over seven years beginning in July 2012.
-The member contribution rate was 6.92% in State fiscal year 2015.
+2011, the active member contribution rate increased from 5.5% of annual compensation to 6.5% plus an additional 1% phased-in over 7 years beginning in July 2012.
+The member contribution rate was 7.20% in State fiscal year 2017.
 The phase-in of the additional incremental member contribution rate takes place in July of each subsequent State fiscal year.
 The rate for members who are eligible for the Prosecutors Part of PERS (Chapter 366, P.L.
-2001) increased from 8.5% of base salary to 10%.
-Employers' contributions are based on an actuarially determined amount which includes the normal cost and unfunded accrued liability.
+2001) was 10% in State fiscal year 2017.
+Employers' contribution are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.

-The Fire District's contractually required contribution rate for the year ended December 31, 2015 was 9.09% of the Fire District's covered-employee payroll.
+The Fire District's contractually required contribution rate for the year ended December 31, 2017 was 13.33% of the Fire District's covered payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.